Cedware/bountui/README.md

-# 🏴‍☠️ Bounty - A Terminal UI for HashiCorp Boundary
+# bountui(/ˈbaʊn.ti/) - A Terminal UI for HashiCorp Boundary

-**Bounty** is a terminal-based user interface for interacting with [HashiCorp Boundary](https://www.hashicorp.com/products/boundary).
+**bountui** is a terminal-based user interface for interacting with [HashiCorp Boundary](https://www.hashicorp.com/products/boundary).
 It provides an intuitive way to navigate scopes, targets, and sessions, making Boundary management more accessible directly from your terminal.

 ---